jkrauth/labdevices/README.md

 ##### A) For development

+Clone the repository.
 From inside the package folder run

 ```
 $ python setup.py develop